Get up close and personal to wildlife in the wild on a South Australian swimming safari.

 Where: Stony Point, Whyalla, Eyre Peninsula (about 5 hours drive from Adelaide).
 Follow the 60-metre pathway that leads to the high water mark.
 Launch yourself from this platform on a self-guided snorkeling adventure to witness these fascinating creatures.

-Join a tour: PureSA offers a 2-day itinerary which includes a guided dive with cuttlefish and sightseeing in the Southern Flinders Ranges.
+Join a tour: PureSA offers a 2-day itinerary which includes a guided snorkel with cuttlefish and sightseeing in the Southern Flinders Ranges.

 5. LEAFY SEA DRAGONS